javascript-2020/https-quick/README.md

 <br>

 <h4>quick.ok(req,res,msg='ok')</h4>
-this is a convenience '200 ok'<br>
+this produces '200 ok' response<br>

   - it requires the request and response streams as arguments
   - the response has statusCode 200